Just as in carpentry where the slogan is “measure twice, cut once”, in project management the slogan should be plan, plan and plan.

 You are an event planner engaged to put together a retreat for your employer’s key clients.
 A team is allocated to work with you on all the details, but once again it is the sponsor who needs to agree to the goals and deliverables and sign off on the charter.

 This is the third article in our series on Project Management.
-Here are links to the first 2 articles in case you missed them:

 Next week we will complete this series on project management by delving more into the components of the ‘project charter’ and looking at several project management tools.